vipulnaik/diet-exercise-health/events/2025/2025-exercise-tracker.md

 When 2025-05-01 (in Pacific Time) to 2025-05-06 (in Indian Standard Time) I skipped all exercises, to conserve time and energy for my travel to India.

+## 2025-05-07 onward: resumed exercises except strength exercises

+Starting Wednesday 2025-05-07, I resumed jogging, hand gripper exercises, and (not every day) other exercises such as breath holds, humming with intermittent pauses, standing-on-one-leg-with-eyes-closed, and standing-on-toes-with-eyes-closed.
+I continued to skip strength exercises as my strength gradully returned post-travel.

+## 2025-05-09 and 2025-05-12: skipped all exercises to save time and energy for outside trips

+On Friday 2025-05-09 and Monday 2025-05-12, I skipped all exercises to save tim and energy for outside trips on the respective days.

+## 2025-05-13: resumed strength exercises

+On Tuesday 2025-05-13, in India, I resumed strength exercises including dumb bells, kettlebells, and push-ups.
+I did not do the very heavy dumb bell (9 kg / 20 lb) but did most of the rest as usual, with slight adaptations due to differences in the equipment available.
+The number of repetitions was a little lower than usual, reflecting that my return to strength was not complete after the travel and the break from strength exercises.